Van der Waals force: Van der Waals forces between macroscopic objects

 The van der Waals forces between objects with other geometries using the Hamaker model have been published in the literature.

 From the expression above, it is seen that the van der Waals force decreases with decreasing size of bodies (R).
 Nevertheless, the strength of inertial forces, such as gravity and drag/lift, decrease to a greater extent.
 Consequently, the van der Waals forces become dominant for collections of very small particles such as very fine-grained dry powders (where there are no capillary forces present) even though the force of attraction is smaller in magnitude than it is for larger particles of the same substance.
 Such powders are said to be cohesive, meaning they are not as easily fluidized or pneumatically conveyed as their more coarse-grained counterparts.
 Generally, free-flow occurs with particles greater than about 250 μm.

 The van der Waals force of adhesion is also dependent on the surface topography.
 If there are surface asperities, or protuberances, that result in a greater total area of contact between two particles or between a particle and a wall, this increases the van der Waals force of attraction as well as the tendency for mechanical interlocking.

 The microscopic theory assumes pairwise additivity.
 It neglects many-body interactions and retardation.
-A more rigorous approach accounting for these effects, called the "macroscopic theory" was developed by Lifshitz in 1956.
+A more rigorous approach accounting for these effects, called the "macroscopic theory", was developed by Lifshitz in 1956.
 Langbein derived a much more cumbersome "exact" expression in 1970 for spherical bodies within the framework of the Lifshitz theory while a simpler macroscopic model approximation had been made by Derjaguin as early as 1934.
 Expressions for the van der Waals forces for many different geometries using the Lifshitz theory have likewise been published.

 Use by geckos and arthropods

 The ability of geckos – which can hang on a glass surface using only one toe – to climb on sheer surfaces has been for many years mainly attributed to the van der Waals forces between these surfaces and the spatulae, or microscopic projections, which cover the hair-like setae found on their footpads.
-A later study suggested that capillary adhesion might play a role, but that hypothesis has been rejected by more recent studies.